spacer spacer spacer

 Office politics is a commitment to quality — in your relationships and in your projects.
 So you need to see it as the glorious underpinning of a transparent workplace in which everyone helps one another.

-Office politics demands good time management.
+2. Office politics reward good time-managers.

 To be good at office politics, you need to take the time to understand other peoples’ work so you can give them help when you can (after getting your own work done first, of course).